Party Wall Surveyors in Kensington & Chelsea

 If you share your plans, we can quickly confirm whether your work is notifiable and what steps you need next.

-Thorough Schedule of Condition
+arranging a Schedule of Condition where appropriate

 Party Wall Process in Kensington & Chelsea: Step-by-Step